JWardee/wp-mail-catcher/readme.txt

 = 2.1.5 =

 - Fix: Html emails are now decoded before being rendered
-- Fix: Updated seralisation to use maybe_unserialize for extra compatibility
+- Fix: Updated serialisation to use maybe_unserialize for extra compatibility

 = 2.1.4 =